miladkh7/BitPin/README.md

     "content": "new book contnet"
 }'
 ```
 ## Change Log
 ### [1.0.0] 2023-07-08 milad_khaleghi@Live.com
-only support technical Task
+:sparkles: Only support technical Task

 ### [1.1.0] 2023-07-18 milad_khaleghi@Live.com
-Some additional Feature and improvements added to project in my free time as hobby.
+:sparkles: Some additional Feature and improvements added to project my free time as hobby.

 #### Added
-- User Api (Registration-login-logout)
+- :sparkles: User Api (Registration-login-logout)
-- permissions check
+- :lock: Permissions check
-- swagger documents for api
+- :sparkles:: Swagger documents for API
-- add some test for blog
+- :books: Add some tests for blog

+#### Changed
+- :key: Use Token for authentication

-### [1.1.2] 2023-07-23 milad_khaleghi@Live.com
+### [1.2.0] 2023-07-23 milad_khaleghi@Live.com
-Some additional Feature and improvements added to project in my free time as hobby.
+:sparkles: Some additional Feature and improvements added to project in my free time as hobby.

 #### Added
-- Add github Action for for build and push images to docker hub
+- :books: Add GitHub Action for build and push images to Docker Hub

 ## ToDo
 ### User app